By Cohort | |

 Magdalena Cerdá (alumna)

-CAMPOS Faculty Scholar (2014-2015) and Associate Professor of Emergency Medicine and Violence Prevention Research Program
+Associate Professor, Emergency Medicine and Violence Prevention Research Program

 Dr. Cerdá is a social epidemiologist who addresses the social and structural determinants of health, including such important problems as violence, substance abuse, and mental illness.